patrickoh/PhysicsLab/README.md

 To create a build use the VS2012 sln in this directory.
 All dependencies are included.

-The assignments 1-5 cumulative report and assignment slides are in this directory.
+The assignments 1-5 cumulative report and assignment 6 slides are in this directory.

-I used a modified version of Irlan Robson's Bounce library (https://github.com/irlanrobson/Bounce-Lite) for the constraint solver demo.
+I used a modified (by me) version of Irlan Robson's Bounce library (https://github.com/irlanrobson/Bounce-Lite) for the constraint solver demo.
 The b3ExtraSettings class exposes variables used to demonstrate the constraint solver pipeline.
+The Bounce library source code is in include/Bounce/

 Video for cumulative submission: https://youtu.be/w4EsX0NsJjU Video for final project: